 I am a subcontractor, what’s in it for me?

 Your biggest benefit in registering for CIS as a subcontractor is that you get a 10% deduction in the rate of tax you pay.
 Currently, if you are not registered for CIS, you pay 30% tax.
 If you are registered for CIS, you pay only 20% tax.
 This is excluding cost of materials and plant hire, and VAT .
 You do not have to register for CIS, but you pay the higher tax rate if you don’t.

 If you have paid too much tax through CIS, you can apply for a CIS tax refund.
+Our CIS Tax Refund Calculator gives you a reasonable estimate of what you are owed.
 You can also claim work expenses as a CIS subcontractor.
 You declare your income and claim your tax refund at the same time when you complete your end of year self assessment tax return.